What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 It's not sending a bad demand letter.
 It's not sending one at all.

 People talk themselves out of it.
 They think it won't work.
 They think it's too aggressive.
 They think the amount is too small to bother with.
-And so they do nothing.
-They vent to friends, complain online, and eventually just absorb the loss.
+So they do nothing.
+They vent to friends, complain online, and absorb the loss.

 That's exactly what the person who owes you money is counting on.